Salyut 7

-It was part of the Soviet Salyut programme, and launched on 19 April 1982 on a Proton rocket from Site 200/40 at the Baikonur Cosmodrome in the Soviet Union.
+It was part of the Soviet Salyut programme, and launched on 19 April 1982 on a Proton-K rocket from Site 200/40 at the Baikonur Cosmodrome in the Soviet Union.
 Salyut 7 was part of the transition from monolithic to modular space stations, acting as a testbed for docking of additional modules and expanded station operations.
 It was the eighth space station of any kind launched.
 Salyut 7 was the last of both the second generation of DOS-series space stations and of the monolithic Salyut Program overall, to be replaced by Mir, the modular, expandable, third generation.

 Description

-Salyut 7 was the backup vehicle for Salyut 6 and very similar in equipment and capabilities.
+Salyut 7 was the backup vehicle for Salyut 6 and was very similar in equipment and capabilities.
 With delays to the Mir programme it was decided to launch the back-up vehicle as Salyut 7.
 In orbit the station suffered technical failures though it benefited from the improved payload capacity of the visiting Progress and Soyuz craft and the experience of its crews who improvised many solutions (such as a fuel line rupture in September 1983 requiring EVAs by the Soyuz T-10 crew to repair).
 It was aloft for eight years and ten months (a record not broken until Mir), during which time it was visited by 10 crews constituting six main expeditions and four secondary flights (including French and Indian cosmonauts).
 The station also saw two flights of Svetlana Savitskaya making her the second woman in space since Valentina Tereshkova first flew in June 1963 and the first woman to perform an EVA during which she conducted metal cutting and welding alongside her colleague Vladimir Dzhanibekov.
 Aside from the many experiments and observations made on Salyut 7, the station also tested the docking and use of large modules with an orbiting space station.
-The modules were called "Heavy Kosmos modules" though in reality were variants of the TKS spacecraft intended for the cancelled Almaz military space station.
-They helped engineers develop technology necessary to build Mir.
+The modules were called "Heavy Kosmos modules" though in reality were variants of the TKS intended for the cancelled Almaz military space station.
+They helped engineers develop the technology necessary to build Mir.